-We draw attention to Note 10.1.3 in the financial report, which indicates that the Consolidated Entity incurred a net loss of \$81,974 during the half year ended 31 December 2022.
-As stated in Note 10.1.3, these events or conditions, along with other matters as set forth in Note 10.1.3, indicate that a material uncertainty exists that may cast significant doubt on the Consolidated Entity's ability to continue as a going concern.
+We draw attention to Note 10.1.2 in the financial report which indicates that the Consolidated Entity had a working capital deficit of \$134.0 million as at 31 December 2024.
+As stated in Note 10.1.2, these events or conditions, along with other matters as set forth in Note 10.1.2, indicate that a material uncertainty exists that may cast significant doubt on the Consolidated Entity's ability to continue as a going concern.
 Our conclusion is not modified in respect of this matter.